Antel0pe/Hurricane-Explainer-Engine/README.md

 future ideas:
 - waves
 - clouds
+    - currently have them as 2d layers
+    - need to make them actually 3d now
 - vertical air particle motion -- although would this conflict with air particles z values being determined by gph currently.
     - answer is depending on which variable i get. if i look at the rising/sinking nature of air at a certain pressure level that is equivalent to gph since that tells me how air is rising and sinking at a given pressure level. if i look at variables that tell me absolutely rising/sinking nature then it's different and will generally line up with gph in quiet flows but in things like hurricanes will not line up with gph ie. not stay at a single pressure level
 - integrate with globegl or turn it into a globe rather than rectangle